ohpyupi/study.security-plus/risk-analysis.md

   * Deciding to invest heavily in a new product for an uncertain market is a gamble.
 Deciding against it would be classified as risk avoidance
 * Risk Acceptance
   * Accepting the potential consequences of a threat
+* AUP (Acceptable Use Policy)
+  * A type of document stipulating rules of behavior followed by users of computers, networks, and associated resources